 after an unprecedented 23-year reign.
 It was later announced that his successor would be Robin Duval, who was appointed on November 7th (although he would not take over formally as Director until January 4th 1999).
 Warner Bros. were no doubt

-confident that the film would be passed that they announced an early 1999 release date to the trade under the codename "Project: Green" shortly before Christmas.
+that the film would be passed that they announced an early 1999 release date to the trade under the codename "Project: Green" shortly before Christmas.
 Sure enough, the British public didn't have to wait much longer.
+On February

-On February 25th 1999 with Robin Duval as the new Director of the BBFC, The Exorcist was classified 18 uncut for a home video release.
+25th 1999 with Robin Duval as the new Director of the BBFC, The Exorcist was classified 18 uncut for a home video release.
 It had been 11 years since it was available to buy in British stores.
-In a BBFC press release co-authored by
+In a BBFC press release co-authored by Robin Duval,

-mid-1970s.
 The BBFC concluded that THE EXORCIST, while still a powerful and compelling work, no longer has the same impact as it did 25 years ago.
-We cannot discount the possibility that, however restrictive its classification, under-age
+We cannot discount the possibility that, however restrictive its classification, under-age persons may seek

-persons may seek ways to view it.
-On the other hand, both the name and the nature of this film are familiar to most people: its reputation should prompt many parents and guardians to be more alert to that possibility than would normally be the
+ways to view it.
+On the other hand, both the name and the nature of this film are familiar to most people: its reputation should prompt many parents and guardians to be more alert to that possibility than would normally be the case."

 The Director's Cut is available uncut on UK DVD and Blu-ray